sakshi1313/Arduino-automated-parking-system/README.md

 5.Micro Servo
 6.I2C_LCD (16X2)

-IR sensors present outside and inside the parking gate, detects the car entering or leaving and the data of spaces availaible gets upadated and is displayed on LCD screen.
+IR sensors present outside and inside the parking gate, detects the car entering or leaving and the data of spaces availaible gets updated and is displayed on LCD screen.